yeshimonipede/Iowa_LiquorSales_Education/README.md

 # Iowa_LiquorSales_Education

-*This is a repo for Group 3's project in ADEC/ADAN7900 Software Tools for Data Analysis class.
-Our project will be looking at the relationship between liquor sales and education attainment levels in the state of Iowa*

 *Research Question: Our research question is: Are there any notable patterns in liquor sales based on educational attainment levels within Iowa communities?
 By addressing this question, we hope to answer if areas with higher levels of education exhibit different purchasing behaviors compared to areas with lower educational attainment*

 *Decision Maker and decision to be made: Our decision maker will be the Director of a Public Health Department.
 They will be tasked with allocating resources for alcohol awareness campaigns aimed at reducing excessive alcohol consumption and related harms within Iowa communities.
 The goal is to target resources effectively to areas where alcohol consumption patterns suggest a need for intervention.*